gitlabform/gitlabform/README.md

 ## How does it work?

 It just goes through a loop of projects list and make a series of GitLab API requests.
+Where possible it corresponds to GitLab API 1-to-1, so for example it just PUTs or POSTs the hash set at given place in its config transformed into JSON, so that it's not necessary to modify the app in case of some GitLab API changes.

 ## Ideas for improvement